yfosp/main-website/README.md

     * type `git commit -m "YOUR COMMIT MESSAGE"` - this will commit your changes with the messages
     * type `git push` to push the changes to your remote fork

-6. Make a Pull request
+6. Make a Pull Request

 ## What kind of contributions can I make? 💖